 The catalyst for a crash can come in any number of ways.
 One likely scenario is that confidence in the US dollar will falter.
 When this happens interest rates will have to rise dramatically to try to lure foreign investors to re-service our debt.
 Higher interest rates will then shut down our economy and less tax money will be raised.
 The debt will still have to be paid at the higher interest rate so the government will print even more money and deficit spending will increase.
 The dollar will fall in value against other currencies bringing about an inflation spiral in the United States and even more dumping of US dollars for more stable currencies.

 (When I first wrote about the coming economic crash caused by debt in the year 2000, I said the stock market was three times higher than it should be.
-Since then the market has fallen about 50 percent and risen again twice and the third crash will soon be on its way.
+Since then the market fell about 50 percent but rose higher than ever again.
+The next crash will soon be on its way.
 I think a 50 percent crash is almost a certainty but it probably will go much lower.
-Don't expect a fourth recovery this decade.
-Instead of banks failing like I said next time expect buy-ins where they rob savings to pay for the banks losses.
-The precedence was set in Cyprus in 2013 and it now being legislated in many nations).
+Instead of banks failing like I said, next time, expect buy-ins where the banks rob investors to pay for the banks losses.
+The precedence was set in Cyprus in 2013.
+Buy-in's are now being legislated in many nations).

 Paper money is only worth what it can be traded for in real goods and services.
 The United States record deficit spending is putting cash into the economy but like all who spend beyond their means the bill will come due.
-Soon foreign investors will lose confidence and others that hate the US will deliberately cause more pain and the dollar will fall like a rock.
-The Federal Reserve bank is now creating money and buying most of our own debt to keep interest rates artificially low it will have dire consequences in the future.
+Soon investors will lose confidence in paper money and others that hate the US will deliberately cause more pain and the dollar will fall like a rock.
+The Federal Reserve Bank has been creating money for years to buy our own debt and to keep interest rates artificially low.
+This will have dire consequences in the future.

 Inflationary depression worse than the great depression

 Two thirds of the families in the US are now invested in the stock market compared to three percent in the great crash of 1929.
 When the economic crash comes, retirement accounts, mutual funds and most paper wealth will be wiped out.
-Most banks and financial institutions will fail, be bailed out, or be taken over by the government (causing further devaluation of the dollar).
 Most people making a living on the service sector of our economy will be unemployed.
 Prices on everything made in this country will either deflate or paper money will lose most of its value.
 The resultant depression will affect everyone and it will be the worst that this nation has ever known.